EifelMono/EifelMono.Extensions/README.md

 For your info it is better readable

-but the performance is a other thing.
+but the performance is an other thing.

 <H3>Sample Switch!</H3>